Best Restaurants In Ubud: From Budget to Fine Dining

-If you’re a fan of Indian food like we are then you’ll love our favourite budget-friendly Indian restaurant in Ubud, Warung Sharaswhaty.
+If you’re a fan of Indian food like we are then you’ll love our favourite budget-friendly Indian restaurants in Ubud, Warung Sharaswhaty.
 Pretty much everything on the menu is under IDR$50k ($5AUD) including service tax, and sooo yummy.

 Working Spaces + Good Coffee

 Hubud is a pretty famous co-working space in Ubud for digital nomads.
 It’s 2-stories tall and has a nice garden area for networking or simply hanging out.
 It’s open 24/7 and even has a cafe inside called the Living Food Lab.
-Anyone can enter Hubud, but I’m telling you in advance that the wifi is shit unless you have a membership.
+Anyone can enter Hubud, but I’m telling you in advance that the wifi is weak unless you have a membership.
 A one day membership is $20US (which i think is a huge rip off when you can get wifi for free at laptop friendly cafes) or monthly memberships range between $30-$275US depending on the package.
 More info: http://www.hubud.org

 Tip: You need European adaptors in Bali.